-The TPS Committee is chaired by Jeremy O’Donoghue from Qualcomm.
-Full and Participating GlobalPlatform Members are eligible to contribute to this group.
+The Trusted Platform Services (TPS) Committee is chaired by Jeremy O’Donoghue from Qualcomm.
+Full and participating GlobalPlatform members are eligible to contribute to this group.

 The TPS Committee creates open specifications that:

 The aim is to make it easier for service providers and application developers in different market sectors to link together the strong security technology offered by secure components in their products.
-This will be achieved through GlobalPlatform’s Device Trust Architecture.
+This will be achieved through GlobalPlatform’s Device Trust Architecture (DTA).

 On Device NFC Service Management Specification